KillianLucas/open-procedures/README.md

 # Open Procedures

-**Open Procedures** is an open-source project offering tiny, structured coding tutorials that can be semantically queried.
-It's created with the aim to help developers, researchers, and language models in fetching relevant code snippets and programming guidance.
+**Open Procedures** is an open-source project offering tiny, structured coding tutorials that can be searched semantically.
+It was created to help [code-interpreting language models](http://openinterpreter.com/) complete complete various tasks by fetching relevant and up-to-date code snippets.

 The entire collection of coding tutorials is open source and can be found on [GitHub](https://github.com/KillianLucas/open-procedures/tree/main/procedures).
 The community is highly encouraged to contribute by adding new tutorials or editing existing ones.